04 Sep What To Consider When Buying A CO2 Extractor

 So, there is the complexity of the equipment, the complexity of the methods deployed, the complexity of the infrastructure, and the complexity of the system as a whole.
 All these areas need equal attention in order to make the proper purchase decision.

-Theory Guides, Experiment Decides
+Theory Guides, Experiment Decides What to Buy

 The best way to get through all of these decisions is to purchase tried-and-true complete manufacturing systems and not individual pieces of equipment.
 Then, go see the system in action.
 Note the throughput.
 Calculate the power.
 See the infrastructure.
 Look at the kind of labor you will need.
 Count the employees.
 Look at the products.
 And then hire the people who will put it all together for you, train your employees, set you up with work instructions, help with equipment design, layout, and workflow and set you up with Analytics.
 We would be happy to help you through your purchasing decisions.